jerrycyip/weather_journal_app/README.md

 The supporting javascript file, "app.js", controls dynamic functionality on the landing page including:
 - population of the current date
 - retrieval (GET) of the current weather data from openweathermap.org (retrieves the API for current weather by zip: https://openweathermap.org/current#zip)
 - browser aka client-side post (POST) and retrieval (GET) of said weather data plus user journal entries to a local express server for storing and retrieving data.
-Note, as no backend datastore (e.g. database) is implemented for the initial scope of this project, this setup mainly serves local testing and development purposes.
 ### JavaScript: server.js
 The backend server file, "server.js", employs the Node.js web application framework 'Express' for setting up a local server.
+Note, as the scope of this project does not implement any dedicated backend datastore (e.g. database) as a complement to the local server, this setup mainly serves local testing and development purposes rather than implementing true data persistence (e.g. across server restarts/user sessions etc).
 Functionality provided includes:
-- basic routing for loading the main landing page provided by index.html
+- Basic routing for loading the main landing page (as provided by index.html).
 - Middleware functionality including GET and POST routines that correspond to the POST and GET calls from the browser aka client-side (as implemented by app.js).
 Here, the journal entries comprising weather data and user's input are posted and retrieved.
 The Node.js 'body-parser' package is used for json string parsing of the journal entry payloads.
 - In addition, the Node.js 'cors' (cross origin resource sharing) package is also installed.
 That said, as requests to openweathermap.org are made from the browser/client-side and not the server, the installation of the cors package is employed as more of an exercise for how real world applications are implemented.